 Instructions

-- Filling the Pans: Pour the batter into the prepared pans, filling them about two-thirds full to allow space for rising.
-Tap the pans gently on the counter to eliminate any air bubbles.
+- Fill the Pans: Spoon batter into each pan about two-thirds full.
+Tap the pans on the counter to pop any big air bubbles.

 Tips for Success